-How do I book a bike?
+- How do I book a bike?
 How early can I reserve?

-Okay, where’s the best action?
+- Okay, where’s the best action?

 Realistically, anywhere is going to have loads of people running by all day.
 “Heartbreak Hill,” just west of Boston College, is where many people say is the best place to watch the race.
-Coolridge Corner, Cleveland Circle, and Kenmore Square are usually very crowded, but are also just before the final stretch of the race.
+Coolidge Corner, Cleveland Circle, and Kenmore Square are usually very crowded but are also just before the final stretch of the race.
 Anywhere from Kenmore inbound to Copley Square is going to be very, very crowded, but have a lot of action.

-My friend/loved one is running.
+- My friend/loved one is running.
 When can I see them at what location?

-I heard that there’s no cycling allowed in the city at all on Marathon day.
+- I heard that there’s no cycling allowed in the city at all on Marathon day.

-False.
+This is false.
 The course is closed off during the race, and there are other road closures and restrictions around the city, but there is definitely no ban on cycling in the city.
 That would be preposterous!

-I don’t like crowds.
+- I don’t like crowds.
 How do I avoid this whole thing?

-Other resources and information
+Other Resources and Information

-A facebook group for people who love biking the Marathon route can be found here.
+A Facebook group for people who love biking the Marathon route can be found here.
 They are a welcoming community and have a wealth of information and experience to share.

 Know something that we don’t?
 Share it on our Facebook or email us!